 3. Tamaki Maori Village

 Witness the Maori culture during your trip to New Zealand at Tamaki Maori Village.
-Set inside a 200 year old forest, this place depicts the ancient Maori culture, traditions, dance, music, art weaving, wood crafting, facial tattooing.
-Also indulge into a war practice session, and finally taste the authentic Maori food before heading back to your accommodation.
+Set inside a 200-year-old forest, this place depicts the ancient Maori culture, traditions, dance, music, art weaving, wood crafting, facial tattooing.
+Also, indulge in a war practice session, and finally taste the authentic Maori food before heading back to your accommodation.
+We bet that this would be the most exciting part of your trip to New Zealand.

 Location: 1220 Hinemaru St, Rotorua city, Rotorua 3040